POLISH PRODUCTIONS FEATURED AT JI.HLAVA FESTIVAL

 The non-competitive Constellations section, which showcases outstanding titles previously featured at other international festivals, includes two Polish productions.
 Vita Maria Drygas's Danger Zone examines the phenomenon of war tourism – an extreme form of recreation aimed at satisfying curiosity whilst seeking adventure and relaxation.
 Forget well-preserved cultural monuments, vibrant city life, and a general sense of security.
 This perverse business, involving adrenaline and others' misfortune, is the focus of a documentary which follows both organisers and participants of tours to high-risk areas – people who refuse to forgo luxury and various forms of protection, even as children perish and both houses and lives crumble nearby.

-The complete festival program can be found on its official website.
+The complete festival program can be found here.